Epiisteme/awesome-ethereum-engineering/SCALABILITY.md

 - Creating the proofs is incredibly expensive, unless the transactions being asserted are very simple.
 - Thus ZK-Rollup is a great approach for payment transactions

-## Rollups for Smart Contracts
+### Optimistic Rollups
 - When the assertion is posted on-chain, the asserter posts a bond, and there is a time window in which validators can challenge the assertion
 - if they think it’s wrong. this is sometimes called a “fraud proof”.
 If the asserter is wrong, they will lose their bond.

-### Optimistic Rollups
-- In one-round interactive rollup — sometimes called “optimistic rollup” the assertion includes a result for each call
-- The challenger points to a specific call which has the wrong result in the assertion.
+- An on-chain contract emulates that one challenged call and checks whether the asserter’s claim about that call was wrong.
+- If the challenge period expires with no successful challenges, the assertion is accepted and becomes final.

-### Arbitrum
+### Arbitrum Rollups
 - Arbitrum has full smart contract support and ships with a Solidity compiler
 - In multi-round interactive rollup, like  Arbitrum Rollup, there is a challenge window
 - In this window, a challenger can post a bond and claim that the assertion was wrong.